activist-org/activist/README.md

 Levels of action are defined and represented by the activist spectrum: cooler colors are for learning about issues; and warmer colors are for direct action to make a difference.
 The spectrum is circular in nature, meaning lessons learned from protests and volunteering should educate new activists and reeducate those already active.

-- Purple: Panel Discussions
+- Pink: Volunteering
+- Red: Protesting
+- Orange: Petitioning
+- Yellow: Employment
+- Green: Community Meetings
 - Blue: Seminars
-- Green: Community Meetings
-- Yellow: Employment
-- Orange: Petitioning
-- Red: Protesting
+- Indigo: Panel Discussions
-- Pink: Volunteering
+- Purple: Other

 # Features [`↩`](#contents) <a id="features"></a>